-Students admitted to the MSW Program will generally be considered to be ready to enter the field at the scheduled time for their chosen sequence of study.
-Social work faculty recognize that all students come to the field experience with some areas of strength and some areas that need further development.
-Students are not expected (and should not expect) to be expert practitioners at the beginning, or at the end, of their field placement experiences.
-However, it is the responsibility of the Social Work Program and the Field Education Program to make sure that students do not enter the field until they have achieved the level of knowledge and skill that is required for the protection and promotion of client, agency, and student well-being.
-For this reason, the Field Education Program may, upon occasion, recommend that a student delay entering into the field education portion of the MSW Program.
+Students admitted to the MSW Program will generally be considered to be ready to enter the practicum at the scheduled time for their chosen sequence of study.
+Social work faculty recognizes that all students come to the practicum experience with some areas of strength and some areas that need further development.
+Students are not expected (and should not expect) to be expert practitioners at the beginning, or the end, of their practicum placement experiences.
+However, it is the responsibility of the Social Work Program and the Practicum Education Program to make sure that students do not enter the practicum until they have achieved the level of knowledge and skill that is required for the protection and promotion of client, agency, and student well-being.
+For this reason, the Practicum Education Program may, upon occasion, recommend that a student delay entering into the practicum education portion of the MSW Program.

-Common examples of reasons for delaying a student's entrance into field include the following:
+Common examples of reasons for delaying a student's entrance into practicum include the following:

-- The need to gain a stronger foundation in general academic knowledge or skills, such as the ability to write clearly and grammatically, to communicate a general level of understanding of social work knowledge, values, and skills as well as cognitive and affective processes that include the student's critical thinking, affective reactions, and exercise of judgment in regard to unique practice situations. - Identified concerns(s) in the student's ability to form relationships, communicate effectively, professionally, and/or in a timely manner, work collaboratively with diverse clients and communities; show respect for the opinions, beliefs, and cultural practices of others; demonstrate self-awareness, self-reflection, appropriate professional boundaries, and self-control; and seek assistance when difficult life circumstances interfere with his/her ability to meet program requirements. - Two unsuccessful pre-placement interviews as a result of either (1) the student rejecting the placement(s) or (2) agency feedback demonstrates strong concern in an area(s) related to social work standards and/or any of the areas discussed above.
+- The need to gain a stronger foundation in general academic knowledge or skills, such as the ability to write clearly and grammatically, to communicate a general level of understanding of social work knowledge, values, and skills as well as cognitive and affective processes that include the student's critical thinking, affective reactions, and exercise of judgment regarding unique practice situations. - Identified concerns(s) in the student's ability to form relationships, communicate effectively, professionally, and/or promptly, work collaboratively with diverse clients and communities; show respect for the opinions, beliefs, and cultural practices of others; demonstrate self-awareness, self-reflection, appropriate professional boundaries, and self-control; and seek assistance when difficult life circumstances interfere with his/her ability to meet program requirements. - Two unsuccessful pre-placement interviews because of either (1) the student rejecting the placement(s) or (2) agency feedback demonstrating strong concern in an area(s) related to social work standards and/or any of the areas discussed above.